reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 ## Configuring the Fallback URL

 Before integrating React Router, we need to configure our development server.
 Indeed, our development server may be unaware of the declared routes in React Router configuration.
 For example, if you access `/todos` and refresh, your development server needs to be instructed to serve `index.html` because it is a single-page app.
-Here's how to enable this with popular development severs.
+Here's how to enable this with popular development servers.

 >### Note on Create React App